AriadnaMaldonadoGrieco/AriadnaMaldonadoGrieco/README.md

-👋 Hi, I'm @AriadnaMaldonadoGrieco.
-I'm a Frontend web Developer.
-Fully fluent in both English and Spanish.
-Passionate about accessible design and development.
-I'm currently working with React and Typescript but love to work with anything Javascript related.
-I'm self-taught and eager to find new challenges.
-Born in Venezuela, living in Argentina.
+👋 Hello there!
+I'm a dedicated Frontend Web Developer with a strong commitment to crafting accessible and user-centric websites.
+My journey in the world of development began as a self-taught enthusiast, and it has been an exciting ride ever since.

+My current focus revolves around leveraging React and Typescript to build dynamic and engaging web applications.
+However, my love for all things Javascript-related keeps me constantly exploring new technologies and techniques to enhance user experiences.

+Having roots in Venezuela and currently residing in Argentina, I've had the privilege of experiencing diverse cultures and perspectives, which enriches my approach to design and problem-solving.

+Let's connect and collaborate towards building immersive digital experiences!

 #HTML #CSS #Javascript #React #Typescript #Tailwind #StyledComponents #Bootstrap #WSLUbuntu #Prettier #ESLint